Craven Week: History

 Dr Craven took the idea to his board who decided on getting the 15 schools unions together for a week.
-The man who kept the idea alive however was one Jan Preuyt, a former student at the University of Stellenbosch and teacher at Port Rex Technical School in East London.
+The man who kept the idea alive however was one Jan Preuyt, a former student at the Stellenbosch University and teacher at Port Rex Technical High School in East London.
 Preuyt had played rugby for Griqualand West and was also the chairman of Border Schools.